-Both these slides and the accompanying oral presentation contain certain forward-looking information and forward-looking statements as defined in applicable securities laws (collectively referred to as forward-looking statements.
+Both these slides and the accompanying oral presentation contain certain forward-looking information and forward-looking statements as defined in applicable securities laws (collectively referred to as forward-looking statements).
 These statements relate to future events or our future performance.
-All statements on this forward-looking statements.
-These statements of his forward-looking statements.
-These statements of his forward-looking statements.
-These statements of his forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-These statements speak only as of the date of this presentation.
+All statements other than statements of historical fact are forward-looking statements.
+The use of any of the words "anticipate", "particit", "project", "project",